DSnake0/Customize_vscode/README.md

 ---

 ### 🌟 Support
-If you enjoy this project, give it a ⭐ on [GitHub]($REPO_LINK) and share it with others!
+If you enjoy this project, give it a ⭐ on [GitHub](https://github.com/DSnake0/Customize_vscode) and share it with others!
-EOF

-# Notify the user that the README file has been created
-echo "README.md has been created successfully for $REPO_NAME!"